DallogFheir/tabby-cat/README.md

   - click on the colorful dots to enable/disable their colors to be automatically picked at random for new groups; this will not affect already existing groups and will still allow you to choose all the colors manually

-  - to better visualize which tab belongs to which group, you can enable color indicators to be added to tabs' titles, either at the beginning of the title or at the end (the latter is intended to be used with custom browser stylesheet, [see below](#tab-colors)); this will not affect "privileged" pages, such as _about:newtab_, *https://accounts.firefox.com* or _moz-extension://_ pages
+  - to better visualize which tab belongs to which group, you can enable color indicators to be added to tabs' titles, either at the beginning of the title or at the end; this will not affect "privileged" pages, such as _about:newtab_, *https://accounts.firefox.com* or _moz-extension://_ pages; for the possibility of coloring the entire tab, [see below](#tab-colors)

 - **automatically remove empty groups** - speaks for itself